 How We Use SMS and Text Messages for DermWarehouse

 Sending text messages to customers isn’t cheap.
 The cost is a lot higher than sending an email to all of your customers, so it’s important to be strategic in how you’re utilizing these.
-We still send out text messages for all of our big sales to every customer who is opted in to SMS.
-For smaller promotions, we may only send out an SMS for people who didn’t open an email we sent or who clicked on an email but didn’t make a purchase.
+We still send out text messages to every customer who is opted in to SMS for our largest sales of the year, but outside of that we save SMS campaigns for the end of a sale.
+We’ll send a text message to customers who didn’t open our initial promo emails or to those who didn’t make a purchase throughout the duration of a sale.
+We will give them one last chance to take advantage of the discount via an SMS campaign.

 According to Klaviyo, “with flows, you can trigger a message, or series of messages, based on when someone joins a list, is added to a segment, or takes any other action — such as making a purchase or abandoning a cart.
 Any data syncing to your Klaviyo account can be used to trigger and target automated flows.
 Flows help you send timely communications to recipients via email or SMS.”

-Because of the higher cost of SMS messages, we always make sure that we’re using these in flows that can actually trigger a purchase.
+Because of the higher cost of SMS messages vs. email, we use text messages in flows that can actually trigger a purchase.
 For example, we wouldn’t use a text message in a flow reminding someone to sign up for our loyalty program, but an abandoned cart flow that reminds them of something they added to their cart, but never purchased, is a perfect place to include an SMS.

 For DermWarehouse, our abandoned cart flow contains three steps: